 Applicants who have communicable diseases of public health significance are “inadmissible”.

 Physical or mental disorders that may result in harmful behavior.

 A Failure to provide the required vaccination and immunization record against preventable diseases can lead the applicant towards inadmissibility.

 Substance abuse and substance abuse-related physical or mental disorders.

 What should I bring to my immigration medical exam?

-When all of your documents are ready, then go out to attend your appointment.
+When all of your documents are ready, go out to attend your appointment.
 It can help the medical exam go smoothly.
-Keep in your mind this list will be significantly based on the location of your exam.
-Here’s What you shall need to bring with you:
+The required list of documents depends on your geographical presence at the time of filing application.
+Here’s what you will need to bring with you;

-● Payment for the medical exam fee (Most Reasonable Price in your area)
+- Proof for the medical exam fee (Most Reasonable Price in your area).